Koudela/eArc-eventTree/README.md

 The event listener is the bridge between the event and the business logic of your application.
 It can attach a payload to an event and read the payload other listener have attached.
-By this you can wire your application through one or more event trees.
+By this you can wire your application through your event tree.

 Like a front controller is attached to a route/request an event listener is attached to an observer/event.
 Best practice is to write small listener that